 Human Rights Heroes 2020

 Given the extraordinary circumstances of 2020 we believe a different approach is needed this year to celebrate the many human rights champions who have emerged.
-So we’ll be showcasing the human rights heroes of 2020 in a new online campaign – and we invite you all to join us.
+So we are showcasing the human rights heroes of 2020 in a new online campaign.
+This is our way of saying ‘thank you’ to the many people who have made a difference on the ground during what has been a very challenging year!